After the bestselling, Costa First Novel award-winning Elizabeth is Missing comes Whistle in the Dark...

 Everyone, except Maud . . .

-Emma Healey wrote her first short story when she was four, told her teachers she was going to be a writer when she was eight, but had learnt better by twelve and had decided on being a litigator (inspired entirely by the film Clueless).
-It took another ten years before she came back to writing.
-She grew up in London where she went to art college and completed her first degree in bookbinding.
+Emma Healey, a former bookseller, grew up in London where she went to art college and completed her first degree in bookbinding.
 She then worked for two libraries, two bookshops, two art galleries and two universities, and was busily pursuing a career in the art world before writing overtook everything.
 She moved to Norwich in 2010 to study for the MA in Creative Writing at UEA and never moved back again.
-Elizabeth is Missing is her first novel; it won the Costa First Novel Award 2014 and was shortlisted for the National Book Awards Popular Fiction Book of the Year.
-Emma Healey was also shortlisted as an NBA New Writer of the Year.
+Elizabeth is Missing, her first novel, was a Sunday Times Bestseller, won the Costa First Novel Award 2014 and was shortlisted for the National Book Awards Popular Fiction Book of the Year.